swaroopg92/penpa-edit/README.md

 	* Drag the mouse on the cells by holding Left Click
 	* Drag the finger on mobile/ipad
 	* You can also use keyboard Arrow Keys to move around
-	* CTRL key to do multiple selection of cells (Useful if you need to select distinct/far apart cells)
+	* CTRL/SHIFT key to do multiple selection of cells (Useful if you need to select distinct/far apart cells)
+	* ALT + drag for rectangular selection
 * Shortcuts to switch between sub-modes
 	* Z : Normal Submode - Normal sized numbers
 	* X : Corner Submode - Small digits placed on corners or sides of the cell
 	* C : Centre Submode - Small digits placed in the centre of the cell
-	* V : Shading (Surface Mode) - For coloring the cells (12 color choices)
+	* V : Shading (Multicolor Mode) - For coloring the cells (12 color choices)
 	* SHIFT : For Temporary Corner Submode
 	* SHIFT + DEL : Deletes only corner pencil marks from the selected cells
 	* CTRL - For Temporary Centre Submode / Selecting Multiple Cells/ Deselecting selected cells
 	* CTRL + DEL : Deletes only centre pencil marks from the selected cells
 	* DEL : To delete all the contents of the cell
 	* SPACEBAR : To delete only the selected submode contents.
 (E.g. If the cell contains both centre and corner pencil marks, and if the current submode selection is "Corner submode", the pressing Spacebar would delete only the corner pencil marks)
+	* Double click: IDouble clicking the number in a cell will select all instances of that number.
 * Draw on Edges: ON
 	* IF Draw on Edges is ON then you can write digits on the edges of the cells.
 * 6 Color choices for User Solving